awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateSolution.md

 After creating a solution version, you check its accuracy by calling [GetSolutionMetrics](https://docs.aws.amazon.com/personalize/latest/dg/API_GetSolutionMetrics.html)\.
 When you are satisfied with the version, you deploy it using [CreateCampaign](https://docs.aws.amazon.com/personalize/latest/dg/API_CreateCampaign.html)\.
 The campaign provides recommendations to a client through the [GetRecommendations](https://docs.aws.amazon.com/personalize/latest/dg/API_RS_GetRecommendations.html) API\.

 To train a model, Amazon Personalize requires training data and a recipe\.
 The training data comes from the dataset group that you provide in the request\.
 A recipe specifies the training algorithm and a feature transformation\.
 You can specify one of the predefined recipes provided by Amazon Personalize\.
-Alternatively, you can specify `performAutoML` and Amazon Personalize will analyze your data and select the optimum USER\_PERSONALIZATION recipe for you\.

 **Note**
 Amazon Personalize doesn't support configuring the `hpoObjective` for solution hyperparameter optimization at this time\.